entando/entando-bundler/README.md

 At this moment, these are the supported functions:
 - Converting an existing Bundle package from a Git repository or NPM registry (deprecated) into a Kubernetes Custom Resource (EntandoDeBundle).
-- (Still in beta) Creating a Bundle package based on an existing environment.
+- Creating a Bundle package based on an existing environment.

 For details on EntandoBundle package structure or how to publish it to a Git repository, please refer to the documentation in the [entando-sample-bundle](https://github.com/entando-k8s/entando-sample-bundle).

-Also check the [Standard Demo Bundle](https://github.com/entando/standard-demo-bundle) for an example of a Bundle generated using this tool.
+Also check the [Standard Demo Bundle](https://github.com/entando/standard-demo-bundle) for a full example of a Bundle generated using this tool.

 ## Install
 To install this tool globally: